 Software - Hexadecimal

 Every system of writing numbers works by using a finite set of symbols to express an infinite set of numbers.
 Being smart enough to count on both hands, we came up with 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9 to express the first few numeric values.
 There are ten of these symbols, so we call our numbers base ten numbers or decimal numbers.
-Each symbol represents a unique value enabling us to write any of the first ten values using a single digit.
+Each symbol represents a unique value enabling us to write any of the first ten values using a single symbol.
 The first value that we can't write with a single symbol (the one after 9) just happens to be the one our system is based on.
 So we make a place to the left of where we've been writing our symbols and write a 1 there meaning we have one amount of our base plus whatever we write in the original place.
 We call this a place system.
 The first (rightmost place) just contains one of our symbols to indicate how many.
 The second place (to the left of the first one) tells how many of our number base quantities to add in.
 E.g., 24 means two sets of our number base plus four more.

 I read that there are tribes of people who have been isolated on islands for approximately forever, and some of these people just count on one hand.
 They have only 5 symbols in their number system.
 I don't know what they look like but I'll guess they are 0, 1, 2, 3, and 4.
 I'll call this a base five system.
 Now, lets suppose these folks invented a place system as we did.
 The first value that they can't write with a single symbol (the one after 4) just happens to be the one their system is based on.
 So they make a place to the left of where they've been writing their symbols and write a 1 there meaning they have one amount of their base plus whatever they write in the original place.
 They call it a place system.
 The first (rightmost place) just contains one of their symbols to indicate how many.
 The second place (to the left of the first one) tells how many of their number base quantities to add in.
 E.g., 24 means two sets of their number base plus four more.